-204. (1) If a person commits a non-prosecutable breach referred to in section 203(1), the customs authority may by notice to that person impose a fixed percentage penalty for the breach in accordance with that section.
+204. (1) If a person commits a non-prosecutable breach referred to in section 203(1), 35 the customs authority may by notice to that person impose a fixed percentage penalty for the breach in accordance with that section.

-(2) A penalty imposed in terms of subsection (1) must be paid to the Commissioner within a period specified in the notice, or such extended period as may be granted in terms of section 908 of the Customs Control Act read with section 228 of this Act.
+(2) A penalty imposed in terms of subsection (1) must be paid to the Commissioner on or before a date specified in the notice or to which that date may have been postponed in terms of section 908 of the Customs Control Act.119

-Prosecution avoidance penalties
+Prosecution avoidance penalty

-- 205. (1) A prosecution avoidance penalty may, instead of a criminal prosecution, be imposed on a person who becomes liable to prosecution for any prosecutable breach of this Act. - (2) Subsection (1) may not be applied to a person who on- - (a) two separate occasions paid a prosecution avoidance penalty for a Category 1 offence and within a period of five years from the date of payment of the penalty on the first occasion again becomes liable to prosecution for a Category 1 offence; - three separate occasions paid a prosecution avoidance penalty for a Category offence and within a period of five years from the date of payment of the penalty on the first occasion again becomes liable to prosecution for a Category 2 offence; or - (c) three separate occasions paid a prosecution avoidance penalty for any offence in terms of this Act and within a period of five years from the date of payment of the penalty on the first occasion again becomes liable to prosecution for an offence in terms of this Act.
+205. (1) A prosecution avoidance penalty may, instead of a criminal prosecution, be imposed on a person who becomes liable to prosecution for any prosecutable breach of this Act.

+(2) Subsection (1) may not be applied to a person who on-

+- (a) two separate occasions paid a prosecution avoidance penalty for a Category 1 offence and within a period of five years from the date of payment of the penalty on the first occasion again becomes liable to prosecution for a Category 1 offence; - (b) three separate occasions paid a prosecution avoidance penalty for a Category 50 2 offence and within a period of five years from the date of payment of the penalty on the first occasion again becomes liable to prosecution for a Category 2 offence; or